Mensorpro/Community_Help_Portal/README.md

     ```

 3.  **Install Dependencies**:
-    A `requirements.txt` file should be created and included in the project.
-If it's not present, you can create one from your current environment:
+    A `requirements.txt` file  included in the project.
+This file lists all the necessary Python packages for the project.
-    ```bash
-    pip freeze > requirements.txt
-    ```
-    Then, install the dependencies:
+    To install the dependencies, run:
     ```bash
     pip install -r requirements.txt
     ```